- AI

 User expansion

 Scaling AI tools for additional users or operational touchpoints, such as multiple warehouses or manufacturing sites, can lead to increased resource demands.
+Multi-site deployment introduces complexity and increases AI cost significantly if unplanned.

 Example: A manufacturing AI tool initially designed for one plant may require additional development to optimize performance across multiple facilities.